dinuscxj/EllipsizeTextView/README.md

 ```

 ### Auto Mode
-the diff from Normal Mode is that you should set the attribute 'android:layout_height'
+the diff from Normal Mode is that you should set the attribute `android:layout_height`
-to a accurate value and the attribute 'android:maxLines' is optional.
+to a accurate value and the attribute `android:maxLines` is optional.

 ```xml
     <com.dinuscxj.ellipsize.EllipsizeTextView